detachedsoul/poetselixir-nextjs/README.md

 - Made the category page that lists all the posts for a given category (the category is gotten from the categories dropdown)

-- Created a custom api in the `api` folder for fetching different posts for each categories.
+- Created a custom api in the `api` folder for fetching different posts for each category.
 This was achieved using Next's `getStaticProps` and `getStaticPaths` functions.
 It took a while for me to figure out that with `getStaticPaths` I don't need the query string of the api.
 For example, I wouldn't do something like:

 ```javascript
     export const getStaticPaths = async (context) => {